lightly-io/workshop-sustainable-productivity/research.md

 ## Topics to further research:
 - Amygdala genetics size
 - Stress in pre-industrial cultures
-- Amygdala size based on trauma in childhood

 ## Theories I haven't seen research on yet
 - When I ask people what they are stressed about, the root cause is most often a social consequence of failure.
 Might this be because human beings are evolutionary a group animal, and that we could not survive on our own?